 This is a post about being clear.
 What does that mean, being clear?
 Does it mean the same thing to everyone?
 Probably not.
 This is the problem; when we use words, we have little control over how our intentions or ideas are interpreted by others.

-I think there are simple things we can do to be clearer, so people are less likely to misunderstand us.
-There are things we can do to help people understand our ideas without making their heads explode whilst trying to learn alien concepts and technobabble.
+I think there are some simple things we can do to be clearer.
+Things we can do so that people are less likely to misunderstand us.
 There are things we can do to reduce the noise and get to the point when communicating with other humans.

-I’ve listed a few areas of my life where greater clarity is needed, and some ideas on how I try to get it.
+Here are a few areas of my life where simplicity and clarity is needed and some of the things I use to help.

 Emails – Do I need to do anything with this?

 If you’re like me, you’ll receive lots of emails.
 Every day, hundreds of them.
 Outlook has become our masters; we work tirelessly through our backlog of emails, trying desperately to distinguish between those that need our action and those that are just intended to keep us in the loop.
 Such emails often find their way into our inbox in an effort to be inclusive or to create a record, so we can be told at a later date that we knew about something that we claimed we didn’t.
 Long emails are time-consuming to read.
 When you send a long email you’re expecting the recipients to give up their valuable time to read your words and hopefully understand exactly what you mean and what they need to do.
 Emails are just words on a screen; they don’t have an expressive face or body language to provide the reader with hints on the tone of the message.
 Misplaced punctuation, bad syntax or the wrong order of words can easily turn a friendly email into an impolite rant!! (the double exclamation is a personal favourite)

 - Helpful subjects: Take the time to use a subject that sums up the nature of the email.
 If you’re forwarding on an email, and the subject is ambiguous, don’t pass it on without editing the subject into something meaningful.